lsinfo3/itc-conference/awards/rising-scholar-award.md

 The task of the ITC Rising Scholar Award Committee is to identify and select maximal one Award Recipient per year to be proposed to the IAC, which takes the final decision.
 The Award Committee consists of a chairperson and two to four members, with at least one IAC member, at least one member of the active Teletraffic Community, and up to two most recent awardees (cycled in a sliding window fashion).
 The IAC nominates the Award Committee on a yearly basis.

-For ITC 31, the award committee is as follows.
+For ITC 32, the award committee is as follows.

-* John Daigle, University of Mississippi, USA
 * Markus Fiedler, Blekinge Institute of Technology (BTH), Sweden (chairperson)
-* Udo Krieger, University of Bamberg, Germany
 * Arpan Mukhopadhyay, Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland
 * Dario Rossi, Telecom ParisTech / Ecole Polytechnique, France
+* Sabine Wittevrongel, Ghent University, Belgium
+* Thomas Zinner, NTNU, Trondheim, Norway

 **Award Recipient**<br/>
 The Award Recipient will receive a certificate.
 The Award will be published on the ITC web site.

-**Nomination Timeline for 2019**<br/>
+**Nomination Timeline for 2020**<br/>
-Deadline for nominations: March 15, 2019
+Deadline for nominations: April 15, 2020

 Nominations are to be sent to [rsa@lists.i-teletraffic.org](mailto:rsa@lists.i-teletraffic.org)

-Notifications by June 15, 2019
+Notifications by June 15, 2020